The Flexibility vs. Structure Debate: Finding Your Fitness Sweet Spot

 Most people think they know what workout routine works best for them.
 And then life happens.
 That gym membership with unlimited access, unused, tomorrow seems good enough.
 That rigid class schedule, impossible to keep when days get messy.
-It’s not an issue of preference, but in reality, what’s flexible access and what’s a structured group session, it turns out, is not only preferred but what works to make sure the workouts get done.

-Unlimited Access is No Access.
+Unlimited Access Can Become No Access

 A gym at your fingertips 24 hours a day sounds fantastic in theory.
 Want to workout at 5 AM?
 Sure.
 Prefer something at 11 PM?
 The door is always open.
 In reality, 24 hours is too much opportunity.
 Without a designated time, it’s too easy to push that workout off to later.
 That workout that will inevitably occur at the gym whenever it can, turns out to just never occur.